mupengX/singleXBlog/README.md

-# singleXBlog
+# singleCool
-singleXBlog support by Hexo.
+SingleCool support by Hexo.